badlop/ejabberd/CONTAINER.md

 Generating a Container Image
 ============================

-> **Side-note about `Dockerfile.binary-install`**
+> By default, `.github/container/Dockerfile` builds this container by directly compiling ejabberd,
+> it is a fast and direct method.
 >
-> The `.github/container/Dockerfile` included in the ejabberd source code
-> is the recommended method to build this container,
-> as it is a fast and direct method.
-This is what this document describes.
->
 > However, a problem with QEMU prevents building the container in QEMU using Erlang/OTP 25
 > for the `arm64` architecture.
 >
-> `Dockerfile.binary-install` is an alternate method to build the container
+> Providing `build-args: METHOD=package` is an alternate method to build the container
-> used by the Github Actions workflow that provides `amd64`and `arm64` container images.
+> used by the Github Actions workflow that provides `amd64` and `arm64` container images.
 > It first builds an ejabberd binary package, and later installs it in the image.
 > That method avoids using QEMU, so it can build `arm64` container images, but is extremely
 > slow the first time it's used, and consequently not recommended for general use.